 (i) the institutionalized spouse assigns to the commissioner the right to support from the community spouse under section 256B.14, subdivision 3;

-(ii) the institutionalized spouse lacks the ability to execute an assignment due to a physical or mental impairment;
+(ii) the institutionalized spouse lacks the ability to execute an assignment due to a physical or mental impairment; or

 (c) After the month in which the institutionalized spouse is determined eligible for medical assistance, and during the continuous period of enrollment, no assets of the community spouse are considered available to the institutionalized spouse, unless the institutionalized spouse has been found eligible under paragraph (b).